Message from New chairman

 * Discounts at local garden centres

-* Free entry to our monthly horticultural talks
+* Free entry to Society and Tender Shoots Network horticultural talks

 *Invitation to our Spring show